dfo-mar-mpas/can_marinefish_ref/README.md

 Specific methods for reference library construction under numbered headings of general steps above.

-**Determine species list** <a name="step1"/>
+**1. Determine species list** <a name="step1"/>

 The final list of marine species in Canada was comprised of the list derived from [OBIS](https://obis.org/) observations from within Canada and supplemented by a list of Canadian marine fish species compiled by Ichthyologist Brian Coad [website](http://www.briancoad.com/main.asp?page=whatsnew.asp).
 This list totals 1543 species in Actinopterygii and is available as [**Coad_OBIS_fish_list_Canada.csv**](https://github.com/dfo-mar-mpas/can_marinefish_ref/blob/main/data/Coad_OBIS_fish_list_Canada.csv).

-**Gather Genbank entries using NCBI E-Utilities** <a name="step2"/>
+**2. Gather Genbank entries using NCBI E-Utilities** <a name="step2"/>

-  1. esearch and efetch species names and gene names according to list
-      - Download genbank formatted files.
-Do not download RefSeq entries as these are duplicates.
-  2. esearch and efetch alternate naming schemes (e.g., small/large ribosomal sub-unit) for each species and append to existing files.
-Same as above.
+  2.1 _‘esearch’_ and _‘efetch’_ species names and gene names according to list.
+Include or do separate searches for alternate naming schemes (e.g., small/large ribosomal sub-unit).
+Specify GenBank format for downloads and do not download RefSeq entries as these are duplicates.
-  3. remove all files with zero size.
+  2.2 Note missing species by looking at files with zero size.
-      - find . -size  0 -print -delete
-  4. cat all files into single genbank formatted file and proceed with stage 2.
+  2.3 Concatenate all files into single GenBank formatted file.
-      - cat *.gb > all.gb

 **Perform in _silico_ PCR** <a name="step3"/>
   1. Convert to obitools database